Trick Shot (character)

-Trick Shot (Buck Chisholm) is a fictional character, a supervillain in the Marvel Comics universe.
+Trick Shot (Buck Chisholm) is a supervillain in the Marvel Comics universe.
 He first appeared in Solo Avengers #1 (December 1987) and was created by Tom DeFalco and Mark Bright.
 Trick Shot's introduction was a retcon to Hawkeye's origins, explaining how the character became a talented archer.

 Publication history

 Trick Shot has featured as both an enemy and ally of Hawkeye in Solo Avengers #1-5 (1987), Avengers Spotlight #23-25 (1989), Hawkeye Vol. 2 #1-4 (1994), Hawkeye Vol. 3 #2-3 & #5 (2004) and Hawkeye: Blindspot #1 (2011).
 The character has also appeared in a minor role in Captain America #411-414 (1993).

 Fictional character biography

 Buck Chisholm was a member of the Carson Carnival of Travelling Wonders.
 Using the name Trick Shot, Chisholm had an archery act which was one of the star attractions of the carnival.
 Chisholm was also a petty conman with a drinking problem.
 A rival member of the carnival, Jacques Duquesne, won a large amount of money off Chisholm in a poker game.
 Duquesne agreed to forget about the debt if Chisholm agreed to teach his young pupil how to use a bow and arrow (in an attempt to add a new spark to Duquesne's failing Swordsman act).
 Chisholm took the young man, Clint Barton, under his wing and taught him the art of archery.
 Later, the young Clint discovered that Duquesne was stealing from the carnival's paymaster.
 He attempted to turn his mentor over to the law but Duquesne managed to catch him before he could.
 As Duquesne was about to silence Clint, Chisholm (and Clint's brother Barney) rescued the boy and agreed to become his new mentor.

 Later, Chisholm convinced Clint to help him rob a wealthy criminal's mansion.
 During the robbery, Clint shoots one of the guards with an arrow.
 He soon discovers that the injured guard is, in fact, his brother, Barney.
 Clint refuses to leave his brother's side, much to Chisholm's anger.
 Seeing this act as a betrayal against him, Chisholm shoots Clint in the shoulder with an arrow.
 He states that if he sees Clint again, he will kill him.
 Chisholm went on to become a hired mercenary and supervillain known as Trick Shot.